 He has served as the Official Opposition Critic for Transportation, Infrastructure, and Translink, as well as Jobs, BC Hydro, and as a Member of the Select Standing Committee on Crown Corporations.

-Jordan previously served as Minister of Environment, Parliamentary Secretary to the Minister of Environment, Parliamentary Secretary to the Minister of Transportation and Infrastructure, and as a member of the Cabinet Committee for Environment and Land Use.
+Sturdy previously served as Minister of Environment, Parliamentary Secretary to the Minister of Environment, Parliamentary Secretary to the Minister of Transportation and Infrastructure, and as a member of the Cabinet Committee for Environment and Land Use.

-Jordan served as chair of the Climate Leadership Team, working with members from non-governmental organizations, academia, industry, communities and First Nations to redefine B.C.’s low-carbon future.
+Sturdy served as chair of the Climate Leadership Team, working with members from non-governmental organizations, academia, industry, communities and First Nations to redefine B.C.’s low-carbon future.
 Jordan has also chaired the Provincial Roundtable on the Environment and the Economy.

-Jordan entered public service as a local trustee for the Pemberton Valley Dyking District.
+Sturdy entered public service as a local trustee for the Pemberton Valley Dyking District.
 He has served the Sea to Sky Corridor in a variety of capacities, including as a member of the Squamish Lillooet Regional District Board, Director of the Fraser Basin Council, Lower Mainland Treaty Advisory Committee executive committee member, SLRD Hospital District Chair, and Sea to Sky Regional Hospital District Director.

 Sturdy has also served as president of the Whistler Farmers’ Market Society and director of the BC Association of Farmers’ Markets.
 Jordan and his wife Trish own and operate North Arm Farm in Pemberton, where they have lived since 1989.
 North Arm Farm is a popular regional destination.